liferay/liferay-docs/develop/tutorials/articles/automatic-translation.markdown

         }

-    Instead, pass the credentials to a property that's stored in your [local build environment](https://docs.gradle.org/current/userguide/build_environment.html), and pass the property into your application's build script:
+    Instead, pass the credentials to a property that's stored in your [local build environment](https://docs.gradle.org/current/userguide/build_environment.html), and pass the property into your application's build script.

          buildLang {
            translateClientId = langTranslateClientId